SpitfireGG/learning-Nix-programming/README.md

-#  Learn Nix Programming

-*A comprehensive, beginner-friendly guide to learning the Nix language  form the ground up down to last details *
+#  nixspin ❄️

+Welcome to nixspin.
+nixspin is a repo dedicated for beginners and intermediate nix & nixos users to gain more ensight on the Nix programming language.
+This documentation covers all the core areas of the nix programming language along with some exercises to actually learn Nix through practice

 <div align="center">